pvanhouten/rgpublish-msbuild/README.md

 1. This script has only been set up to cover packaging from a .csproj file.
 If you wanted to package a directory, you'd need to tweak the script.
 2. I hate how the pathing is done, but at the moment, it works.
 I'd like to change this to use source control paths.
 Maybe I'll get to that some day.

+Let me know if you have any questions or issues.
+I know this is rough around the edges, but it gets the job done.
+Good luck!